rupimanoj/Perception-Exercises/Exercise-2/report.md

 ec.set_SearchMethod(tree)
 cluster_indices = ec.Extract()
 ```
-`cluster_indices` is list of elements where all the points belonging to one cluster will be grouped together in one elemnt.
+After this `cluster_indices` stores list of elements where all the points belonging to one cluster will be grouped together in one list element.
 To visualize or get an idea, `cluster_indices` looks like below lisy <br/>

 ``` python
 cluster_indices = [